 - Is the objective indispensable?

 Unlike objectives, which are broad and inspiring, key results are measurable and specific.
-They are the measurable indicators of how close you got to achieving your internal communications goals.
+They are measurable indicators of how close you are to achieving your internal communications goals.

-- Does the Key Result adhere to SMART?
-(Specific, Measurable, Actionable, Relevant, Time bound)
+- Does the Key Result (KR) adhere to SMART?
+(Specific, Measurable, Actionable, Relevant, Time-Bound)